FOSSRIT/HowToFOSS/chapters/hostingcode.md

 ## [Github](//github.com)

-At the time of this writing, Github is the primary code host on the Internet.
-Github uses [git](//git-scm.com) as the underlying version control system.
+At the time of this writing, Github is most popular way to host public code.
+Github hosts [git](//git-scm.com) repositories and provides additional free (but not Open Source) functionality such as pull requests, issue trackers, and wikis.
 If you haven't already, you can read the `How to Git` chapter to learn more about how git works.

-There is more to Github than an visualization of a git repo.
+There is more to Github than a visualization of a git repo.
 Let's go through a "hypothetical" situation where you find a typo in this book and you, a developer, want to fix it.
 Firstly, you'll want to fork the repo.
 Find the button to fork the repo and Github will create a repository like `github.com/your-username/HowToFOSS`.

 ![Github watch, star, and fork buttons](https://cloud.githubusercontent.com/assets/512416/4519766/815d1212-4cca-11e4-9174-5743d9dbdddb.PNG)